 This feature requires to directly manipulate JSON in application code.

-- when you upgrade the underlying Elasticsearch cluster to the next version; - when you upgrade Hibernate Search to the next version, even for a bugfix (micro) release.
+• when you upgrade Hibernate Search to the next version, even for a bugfix (micro) release.

 If this happens, you will need to change application code to deal with the changes.